reclaimprotocol/attestor-core/docs/rpc.md

 	) => {
 		// throw errors here too if required, they'll be correctly
-		// serialized & sent back to the client return {}
+		// serialized & sent back to the client
+		// if all goes well, return the response (AbcdResponse) return {}
 	}
 	```